-It is very important for young children to be vaccinated in a timely manner, as this provides immunity before children are exposed to life-threatening diseases.
-Because of this, the Advisory Committee on Immunization Practices (ACIP) publishes and maintains a vaccination schedule for parents to follow to ensure their children are vaccinated with the correct vaccinations and at the appropriate time.
-The ACIP is comprised of vaccine experts, scientists, doctors, and public health professionals and they reexamine the vaccination schedule three times per year.
-The CDC publishes the vaccination schedule on their website.
+It is very important for young children to be vaccinated in a timely manner, as this provides immunity before children are exposed to life-threatening disease.
+Because of this, the CDC has a vaccination schedule for parents to follow to ensure their children are vaccinated on time.